Turkey seeks arrest of 2 former aides to Saudi crown prince

-ISTANBUL (AP) — Istanbul’s chief prosecutor is seeking arrest warrants against two former aides to Saudi Crown Prince Mohammed bin Salman who were dismissed amid the fallout from the killing of Washington Post columnist Jamal Khashoggi.
+ISTANBUL (AP) — Turkey is seeking the arrest of two former aides to Saudi Crown Prince Mohammed bin Salman who were dismissed amid the fallout from the killing of Washington Post columnist Jamal Khashoggi.

-The prosecutor is seeking warrants for royal court adviser Saud al-Qahtani and deputy intelligence chief Ahmed al-Assiri, who are believed to have overseen the team that killed and dismembered Khashoggi at the kingdom’s Istanbul consulate in October.
+Turkey’s official Anadolu news agency said a court approved arrest warrants for former royal court adviser Saud al-Qahtani and former deputy intelligence chief Ahmed al-Assiri, who are believed to have overseen the team that killed and dismembered Khashoggi at the kingdom’s Istanbul consulate in October.
 Saudi authorities say the agents who killed Khashoggi exceeded their authority.

-Tuesday’s court application says there is “strong suspicion” the two aides were involved in planning the killing.
+The Istanbul chief prosecutor’s Tuesday court application says there is “strong suspicion” the two aides were involved in planning the killing.

 Turkey has been seeking to extradite 18 suspects, including 15 members of the alleged assassination squad.
-Saudi Arabia has detained 21 people and says it is seeking the death penalty for five.
+The government says a trial in Turkey would provide transparency and accountability, and says Saudi authorities have not fully cooperated with the probe.

 Most Read Nation & World Stories